alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

 }
 ```

-This style composes nicely: the chained `&&` calls short‑circuit, and `[NotNullWhen(true)]` tells the compiler’s nullable flow analysis that `plan` is non‑null only when the method returns `true`.
+This style composes nicely: the chained `&&` calls short‑circuit, you can thread the `out` variables, and `[NotNullWhen(true)]` tells the compiler’s nullable flow analysis that `plan` is non‑null only when the method returns `true`.
 That enables warnings if you dereference `plan` on paths where the result wasn’t checked or was `false`.

 Although it’s concise and easy to follow, there’s still some ceremony: you must **assign the `out` parameter on every return path** (the language rule), ensure success paths return `true`, and thread the `out` value correctly through your control flow.
 The typical convention is to set a sensible default (e.g., `null` for reference types) on failure.
+Although there are IDE warnings if you use the `NotNullWhen` annotation, there's nothing forcing you to check the return value and to use the `out` variable accordingly.

-Finally, the Try pattern doesn’t convey a failure reason.
+Finally, the `Try` pattern doesn’t convey a failure reason.
 If you need diagnostics, you can add a secondary `out` (e.g., an error code or message) or provide an exception‑throwing counterpart (like `Parse`) for the detailed case. ([Microsoft Learn][1])

 > **Note on analysis limits:** Nullable flow analysis is conservative and attribute‑driven.
 When it can’t prove a value is non‑null, it **emits a warning** rather than silently missing one; attributes like `NotNullWhen` (and related ones) help the compiler reason more precisely about your APIs. ([Microsoft Learn][1])